 Daniel S. Weller, Assistant Professor

 Prior to joining UVA in 2014, Daniel Weller was a postdoctoral research fellow at the University of Michigan, in Ann Arbor, MI, where he worked on imaging research supported by a US National Institutes of Health Ruth L. Kirschstein National Research Service Award postdoctoral fellowship.
 He completed his SM and PhD in Electrical Engineering in 2008 and 2012 at MIT, in Cambridge, MA, preceded by completing his BS in Electrical and Computer Engineering in 2006 at Carnegie Mellon University in Pittsburgh, PA.
-He serves as an associate editor for the IEEE Transactions on Medical Imaging and is a member of the special interest group on Computational Imaging in the IEEE Signal Processing Society.
-He is also a team leader for UVA CHARGE, an NSF ADVANCE program aimed at recruiting and retaining women faculty in STEM and SBE fields.
-He is a member of IEEE, ISMRM, AHA, Eta Kappa Nu, and Tau Beta Pi.
+He serves as an associate editor for the IEEE Transactions on Medical Imaging and is a member of the Computational Imaging Technical Committee in the IEEE Signal Processing Society.
+He also served as a team leader for UVA CHARGE, an NSF ADVANCE program aimed at recruiting and retaining women faculty in STEM and SBE fields.
+He is a member of IEEE, ISMRM, Eta Kappa Nu, and Tau Beta Pi.

 Medical and Molecular Imaging

 Optimization Models and Methods